That was in my house? Really? I’m a pretty organized person! But the truth lay bagged up right there in front of me… 87.6 pounds of paper clutter.

 We had just returned home from vacation when I received the following email from a professional organizer who had spoken at one of my mom’s groups.
 I loved her take on organizing… simplify, be cost effective, and make everything beautiful with some simple organization!
 So at that point I was hanging on every word she said (or typed).

 The deadline is almost here!
 You have until THIS THURSDAY to send in the pictures of your filled bags along with the total weight that they weigh on the scale.

 Prize is 1 free hour of professional home organizing along with a package of heavy duty garbage bags.

 If you are unaware of this competition, here are the rules…

 We had 3 bags going.
 Two for recycling, one for shredding.
-And I was on a mission.
-Me + organizing + a competition = go time!
-I even pulled out the large banana box that held memories of my school days.
+And I was still looking in every inch of our house that I could quickly pull papers from.
+In desperation, I even pulled out the large banana box that held memories of my school days.
 Who needs old history tests from 7th grade 20+ years later?
-If only the clock weren’t ticking down and I could’ve tackled the entire box.
-But it was and the time came to weigh in.
+Or papers from their sex education class?
+(I was apparently really worried I wouldn’t know how babies were made!
+LOL)

 The bags were too large to fit on our scale for an accurate weight.
-Our solution… Brad held all three bags and stepped on the scale.
-Then he weighed himself and subtracted the difference.
+So Brad held all three bags and stepped on the scale.
+Then he weighed himself (with no bags) and subtracted the difference.

 Within 48 hours, we pulled out 87.6 pounds of organized clutter!

-Wait… organized clutter?
+Oxymoron, right?
 Yup.
-Each paper we packed into those bags had its own neat little spot.
-There were no piles lying around.
-No overflowing drawers that couldn’t be shut.
+Each paper we packed into those bags had previously been hiding in its own neat little spot.
+There were no big piles lying around.
+No overflowing drawers that couldn’t shut.
+None of that.
 Yet our files and nicely organized cabinets were full of unnecessary paper lurking inside!